Tchuanm/SFTransT/README.md

 </p>

 ## TL;DR
 SFTransT follows the Siamese matching framework which takes the template and search frame as input.
 The Swin-Tiny network is adopted as the backbone, and the cross-scale features are fused as embedded features.
 Then, a Multi-Head Cross-Attention (MHCA) module is used to boost the interactions between the dual features.
 The output will be fed into our core component Spatial-Frequency Transformer, which models the Gaussian spatial prior and low-/high-frequency feature information simultaneously.
 More in detail, the GGN is adopted to predict the Gaussian spatial attention which will be added to the self-attention matrix.
 Then, the GPHA is designed to decompose them into low- and high-pass branches to achieve all-pass information propagation.
 Finally, the enhanced features will be fed into the classification and regression head for target object tracking.
-C , R , S represent the Concatenate, Rearrange, and Shift-and-Sum operators, respectively.

 | GOT-10K (AO) |   Tracker   | LaSOT (AUC) | TrackingNet (AUC) | UAV123(AUC) | LaSOT-ext(AUC) | TNL2k(AUC) | WebUAV-3M |
 |:------------:|:-----------:|:-----------:|:-----------------:|:-----------:|:--------------:|:----------:|-----------|